-The ADS-B system will extend coverage into uncontrolled airspace but coverage from the SSR contingency system will be reduced and focused on the air routes between Auckland, Wellington, and Christchurch.
+The ADS-B system will provide improved surveillance coverage in New Zealand, including for all of controlled airspace and increased coverage of uncontrolled airspace.
+Coverage from the SSR contingency system will be reduced and focused on the requirements for recovery and contingency, primarily the air routes between Auckland, Wellington, and Christchurch.